 Planning Context: General Plan

 During Phase 1, the research team developed multiple scenarios for the microgrid design, for energy efficient retrofits, and for water efficient scenarios.
 The Community-Scale Zero Net Energy (ZNE) Retrofit Master Plan is a synthesis of the selective application of Energy Efficiency Retrofits, refined by estimates acquired from the detailed energy audit in Phase 2, and the application of Water Scenarios.
-See the Phase 1 Report for full details.
+See the Phase 1 Report (PDF) for full details.

 The Oakland EcoBlock